zjpsycholin/psycholinguistics/content/syllabus.md

   - **Disclosure Required**: Example: “ChatGPT was used to outline Essay 1 idea.”
 - **Tech Use**: Laptops are permitted for note-taking only.
 Phones must be silent and out of sight.
 - **Inclusivity & Respect**: All students are expected to contribute to a respectful, inclusive learning environment.
-- **Accessibility**: Students with disabilities should contact the university’s accommodation office.
-All efforts will be made to support diverse learning needs.
-- **Syllabus Changes**: Instructor reserves the right to modify the syllabus.
-Any changes will be communicated in class and via email.

 ---